GRPO is Secretly a Process Reward Model: Background

 In our theoretical analysis in Section \ref{sec_grpo_prm}, we make two key assumptions: first, we assume the use of the DAPO token-level policy gradient objective \citep{yu2025dapo}, rather than sample-level loss.
-Although it differs from the original GRPO formulation laid out in \citet{shao2024deepseekmath}, \citet{yu2025dapo} show that this objective leads to more stable training, and it is the standard GRPO loss function employed in commonly-used RL packages (e.g. the TRL GRPO trainer\footnote{\href{https://huggingface.co/docs/trl/main/en/grpo_trainer}{https://huggingface.co/docs/trl/main/en/grpo\_trainer}}).
+Although it differs from the original GRPO formulation laid out in \citet{shao2024deepseekmath}, \citet{yu2025dapo} show that this objective leads to more stable training, and it is the standard GRPO loss function employed in commonly used RL packages (e.g.\ the TRL GRPO trainer\footnote{\href{https://huggingface.co/docs/trl/main/en/grpo_trainer}{https://huggingface.co/docs/trl/main/en/grpo\_trainer}}).

-Second, we assume that the number of update iterations per batch ($\mu$) is set to $\mu=1$.
-Under this assumption, the ratio $\emP_{i,t}$ is fixed at $1.0$ (see Equation \ref{eq_grpo_loss_sub_p}), allowing us to ignore the clipping factor of the GRPO loss function in our theoretical analysis.
+Second, we assume that the hyperparameter $\mu$ is set to $\mu=1$ update iteration per batch.
+Under this assumption, the ratio $\emP_{i,t}$ is fixed at $1.0$ (see Equation \ref{eq_og_grpo_loss_sub_p}), allowing us to ignore the clipping factor of the GRPO loss function in our theoretical analysis.

 Under these two assumptions, the per-group GRPO loss $L_\text{GRPO}(\sG)$ reduces to that in Equation \ref{eq_grpo_loss}.